 WGST 373.
 Women and Medicine in the United States.
 3 Units.

 Students in this seminar will investigate the experiences of American women as practitioners and as patients.
 We will meet weekly in the Dittrick Medical Museum for discussion of texts and use artifacts from the museum's collection.
 After a unit exploring how the female body was viewed by medical theorists from the Galenic period to the nineteenth-century, we will look at midwives, college-trained female doctors and nurses, and health advocacy among poor populations.
 We will then look at women's experiences in terms of menstruation, childbearing, and menopause, before exploring the cultural relationship between women and psychological disorders.
 Offered as HSTY 373, HSTY 473, and WGST 373.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.

 WGST 374.
 American Women's Poetry.
 3 Units.

 This course surveys American women's poetry from the seventeenth century to the present.
 We will read a range of poetry illustrating the roles of women poets in the development of the nation's literary, cultural, and social history.
 We will pay close attention to how women poets use traditional and innovative poetic forms to represent lived experiences and to engage the political realities of their varying historical moments Offered as ENGL 373, ENGL 473, and WGST 374.
 Prereq: ENGL 150 or passing letter grade in a 100 level first year seminar in FSCC, FSNA, FSSO, FSSY, FSTS, or FSCS.

 WGST 384.
 Sociology of Sex(es), Gender(s) and Sexuality(ies).
 3 Units.